C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 - Subjective Factors in Classification

-- Reusable Packing Materials
+- Reusable Packing Material

 - More Sources